sixslime/later__legacy1/README.md

 # Later | later
-> A command similar to /schedule, but keeps entity context.
+> Like /schedule, but keeps entity context.
 ### Dependencies
  (None)